 I'm an award-winning author/storyteller who writes about the history, the people, and the places of the north.
 My books include The Caribou Hotel: Hauntings, hospitality, a hunter and the parrot, One Mush: Jamaica's Dogsled Team, Yukon Sport : An Illustrated Encyclopedia, River Time: Racing the Ghosts of the Klondike Rush, Better Than A Cure: One man's journey to free the world of Polio (with Ramesh Ferris) and Yukon Quest: The 1000-mile sled dog race between Fairbanks and Whitehorse.

 It is my pleasure to share my world with you.
-I will be writing a blog and I occasionally post on my Facebook pages but what I love most is to research and write books about the country I live in and the people I live with..
+In addition to my blog I occasionally post on my Facebook pages but what I love most is to research and write books about the country I live in and the people I live with.
 Forgive the sales pitch, but I would appreciate you reading my books and possibly feeling the same way I do about the place I call home.